 The Chosen by Chaim Potok (New York City) is a similar book set in Brooklyn about two rival boys growing up and becoming friends.

-New World War 2 Fiction Set In Iceland
+New Top World War 2 Books Set In Iceland

 One of the top World War 2 books of 2018, Women at 1,000 Degrees takes a unique look at Iceland’s role in WWII.
 Based on the first Prime Minister’s granddaughter, Helgason crafts the vile and honest Herra.
 When not trolling the Internet, Herra recounts her childhood as her father joins Hitler’s army, a rare occurrence for Icelanders.